Hybrid payroll: definition, benefits, challenges, and factors to consider

 Payroll means the system a business uses to calculate, manage, and deliver employee compensation.
 It covers every step from recording working hours or owed salaries to applying deductions for taxes, benefits, and retirement contributions.
 Payroll also includes issuing payments through direct deposit, checks, or digital wallets, along with preparing reports for compliance and tax purposes.

-Payroll represents the full set of records that document each employee’s earnings, deductions, and contributions, which are essential for audits and financial reporting.
+Payroll represents the full set of records that document each employee's earnings, deductions, and contributions, which are essential for audits and financial reporting.
 A well-managed payroll system maintains compliance with labor and tax regulations, protects sensitive data like banking information, and makes sure employees are paid correctly and on time.
-Payroll corresponds with both HR and financial functions and is an important link between employee satisfaction, business operations, and legal accountability.
+Payroll connects both HR and financial functions and is an important link between employee satisfaction, business operations, and legal accountability.

 How does the payroll process work?